 The Sand Lake St. Croix Tribal Community is situated on Big Sand Lake along its southeast shoreline.
 The St. Croix Tribe hosts a swimming beach and winter boat landing.
 Tribal members grow and collect wild rice and fish for a variety of species in Big Sand Lake, including bluegill, black crappie, walleye, largemouth bass, yellow perch and northern pike.

-The U.S. Army Corps of Engineers and tribal partners will conduct a feasibility study to evaluate various alternatives for the permanent stabilization of the lake shoreline and the protection of the structural integrity of Angeline Avenue.
-The feasibility study must determine and compare alternative methods for achieving restoration; develop planning level cost estimates; and identify data gaps and collect the data needed to complete the assessment of alternatives.
+The U.S. Army Corps of Engineers and tribal partners completed a feasibility study in August 2022, to evaluate various alternatives for the permanent stabilization of the lake shoreline and the protection of the structural integrity of Angeline Avenue.
+The feasibility study determines and compares alternative methods for achieving restoration; developing planning level cost estimates; and identifying data gaps and collect the data needed to complete the assessment of alternatives.

 The Tribal Partnership Program (Section 203 of Water Resources Development Act 2000) authorizes activities related to the study, design and construction of water resources development projects substantially benefiting Native American tribes.
 The non-federal sponsor for this project will be the St. Croix Chippewa Indians of Wisconsin.